 The judge starts the timer by announcing “ready” and pushing the button on the timing system attached to both sides of the wall.
 A second later the first beep starts, followed by another two a second apart.
 On the third beep climbers can go.

 The display shows times down to 1/100th of a second but times are recorded down to 1/1000th of a second aka to four decimal places – 0.001.
 If there is a tie then both climbers’ second-best time in that competition decides the winner.
 This hasn’t happened in any IFSC competitions yet and is fairly unlikely.

 What Counts As A Fall In Speed Climbing?

-Falling counts as a loss of that round.
-Touching the side or top of the wall, or touching the ground again after starting both count as a “fall”.
+If a climber falls, they lose the round outright.
 The climber can catch themselves and carry on as long as they use the last hold they just touched.
 Any lower than that and it’s a fall.
+Touching the side or top of the wall, or touching the ground again after starting both count as a “fall”.

 Speed Climbing False Start Explained

-A false starts is recorded if the climbers foot comes off of the pressure pad before the first beep.
+A false start is recorded if the climber’s foot comes off of the pressure pad before the third beep.
 False starts count as a loss and result in “no valid time”, without a second attempt.
-In qualifications the climber will be placed last and in the later rounds they will lose and go to the lower bracket to try again for a lower placing.
+In qualifications, the climber will be placed last.
+In later rounds, they lose that race and go to the lower bracket to try again for a lower placing.